SDPB Arts

 It just didn't seem to work for me.

-I'm like, okay, this, you know, or if she took 'em to the park and I could look out the window and see 'em going down the road in the wagon.
+I'm like, okay, you know, or if she took them to the park and I could look out the window and see them going down the road in the way, and, and I thought I shouldn't be doing that.

 I was mad that I didn't get to go.